oousmane/fao-AquaCrop/README.md

 Download the ZIP file with the AquaCrop executable (v7.3) for Windows, Linux or macOS from the [Releases](https://github.com/un-fao/fao-AquaCrop/releases/tag/v7.3) page.
 Consult the reference manual ([FAO website](https://www.fao.org/aquacrop/en/)) for details about the AquaCrop stand-alone program.

-## Installing AquaCrop-Py
+## Python source code

-AquaCrop-Py requires Python 3.10 or later.
+AquaCrop v7.3 requires Python 3.10 or later.
 Either download the ZIP file with the source code from the release page, or fork the repository and clone your fork locally if you wish to contribute.

 ## Citation